 Kurt Reuss (host): What are some of the disadvantages, or even competitive disadvantages, of hiring a broker dealer as a placement agent for an EB5 project offering?

-Jackie Prester: Before tackling the question, I'd like to just take 15 seconds to remind folks what the 'competitive advantages' are, and then we can pile on the disadvantages.
+Jackie Prester: Before tackling the question, I'd like to just take 15 seconds to remind folks what the 'competitive advantages' of hiring a broker-dealer are, and then we can pile on the disadvantages.
 In terms of the competitive advantage of having a broker dealer, I think there's something to be said from an investor's viewpoint of knowing that a broker dealer has gone to the trouble of doing the due diligence necessary to serve in this role.
-There's a certain credibility factor that gets added for that issuer.
+There's a credibility factor that gets added for that issuer.

 There's also a competitive benefit to the issuer when a broker dealer is involved.
 A broker dealer is in the business of putting together the disclosure documents and pulling together a lot of other materials, of running the time-line.

 A broker-dealer has the expertise to help the deal go more smoothly and to make sure it will be marketed in a way that is appealing to EB5 investors.
 I see those as some of the competitive advantages.

 The key competitive disadvantage that I see from using a licensed broker dealer is the additional regulation.
 For example, broker dealers have to deal with FINRA rules on the disclosure of compensation that is paid to foreign finders.
 Issuers must go through particular steps in terms of compensating migration agents when a licensed broker dealer is involved.

 As an issuer you don't have to pay attention to those rules because you're not subject to FINRA.
 That's the biggest 'competitive disadvantage' to me.
 It’s the additional regulation that goes into the whole process when you have a licensed broker dealer involved in the offering.